appoena/ubat-docs/Writerside/topics/welcome-to-ubat.md

 # Welcome to %product%

-> This product is in private beta
+> This product is in beta
 > {style="note"}